thradams/cake/manual.md

 ### C23 static\_assert / single-argument static_assert
 In C23 static\_assert is a keyword and the text message is optional.

-Whe comping to C11, static\_assert is replaced by \_Static\_assert
+Whe comping to C11, static\_assert is replaced by it C11 version \_Static\_assert.
 If the static\_assert has only one argument the text becomes "error".

 N1330
 https://www.open-std.org/jtc1/sc22/wg14/www/docs/n1330.pdf